SJ-Ray/CNN-with-Machine-Learning/README.md

 ## Steps

 1. Load the dataset.
-2. Extact People and Fish data from the dataset.
+2. Extract People and Fish data from the dataset.
 3. Reshape and Preprocess the images.
 4. Load VGG16 model from keras using imagenet weights.
 5. Extract Features from VGG16.